jennie6151/travel-site/README.md

 ## Features
 ### Existing features
 * Eye catching index page
-* Large easy to see and use search box with fontawesome icon for user recognition
+* Large easy to see and use search box
 * Large Google map - filling lower half of index page so site purpose is evident immediately
 * Clear search results using Bootstrap button info class